-She has taught courses on Pragmatics and Intercultural Communication at undergraduate and graduate level at the University of Bonn, and has been involved in research projects on pinpointing pragmatic competence in different speaker groups (pragmatic profiling, PRA.PRO) as well as email etiquette in student-professor exchanges (EEE).
-Her ongoing PhD project is a psycholinguistic enquiry into the role of general cognitive mechanisms in foreign language speakers’ language use.
+At the University of Bonn, she has taught courses on Pragmatics and Intercultural Communication at undergraduate and graduate level, and has been involved in research projects on pinpointing pragmatic competence in different speaker groups (pragmatic profiling, PRA.PRO) as well as email etiquette in student-professor exchanges (EEE).
+In her ongoing PhD project, she looks at the importance of general cognitive mechanisms for foreign language speakers’ language use.

 Kim-Kathrin Riegel - Graduate Researcher

 Kim joined the BEIO project in October 2016 and works mainly on the transcription and coding of interviews.
 She holds a BA in Modern Languages, Cultures and Economics from the university of Gießen and is currently studying in the MA program Applied Linguistics in Bonn.
 She also works as a language teacher at TSI Bonn, which goes hand in hand with her interest in interlanguage and EFL.

 Susanne Strubel-Burgdorf (sen. researcher), Pawel Sickinger (sen. researcher), Katharina Weber, Lena Maria Simmert, Karolina Jagodzinski, Elisabeth Hampel and Gaby Axer.

 Professor Klaus P. Schneider - Faculty Head of Bonn Applied English Linguistics